Basic Quantum Algorithms: Shor's Algorithm for the Discrete Logarithm Problem

-The full paper on Shor's algorithms was published in 1997~\cite{Sho97} and described not only an algorithm for integer factoring but also an exponentially faster algorithm for discrete logarithm.
-It is a remarkable and celebrated scientific contribution to quantum computing, but the algorithm for discrete logarithm has not been covered in many books~\cite{KLM07}.
-Some papers apply this algorithm to cryptography~\cite{HSZDC20,PZ03}.
+The full paper on Shor's algorithms was published in 1997~\cite{Sho97} and describes not only an algorithm for integer factoring but also an exponentially faster algorithm for discrete logarithms.
+While fast factoring threatens RSA schemes, efficient algorithms for discrete logarithms threaten the security of cryptographic protocols such as the Diffie--Hellman key exchange.
+Shor's work is a remarkable and celebrated contribution to quantum computing, showing that quantum computers can solve important number-theoretic problems much more efficiently than the best known classical algorithms.
+Although the factoring algorithm is widely discussed in the literature, the discrete logarithm algorithm has received less attention in books~\cite{KLM07}.
+Some papers explore cryptographic applications of this algorithm~\cite{HSZDC20,PZ03}.
+In this Chapter, we focus on the discrete logarithm algorithm and explain how its efficiency arises from the periodic structure of an appropriate function.
+Knowledge of group theory is important.